John Mason (governor): New England

 Captain Mason was granted several land grants describing land in present day New Hampshire and Maine in the years from 1621 - 1631.

 In 1622, Mason and Sir Ferdinando Gorges received a land patent from the Plymouth Council for New England for the territory lying between the Merrimack and Kennebec rivers, extending 60 miles inland.
 In 1629 they divided the grant along the Piscataqua River, with Mason receiving the southern portion.
 The colony was recharted as the Province of New Hampshire.
 It included most of the southeastern part of the current state of New Hampshire, as well as portions of present-day Massachusetts north of the Merrimack.

 The Plymouth Council granted to Captain Mason the grant of Laconia on Nov.
 17, 1629, comprising an inland tract of land of indefinite bounds, intended to describe inland lands behind the tract described in 1622.

 Although Mason never set foot in New England, he was appointed first vice-admiral of New England in 1635.
+His brother-in-law, John Wollaston of London had an interest in New Hampshire, which he transferred to Mason in the summer of 1635.
 He died that same year while preparing for his first voyage to the new colony.

+Mason left his claims to New Hampshire to his grandsons, John and Robert Tufton on the condition they take the surname Mason.
+After John died, Robert did just that and pursued his claims to the Province of New Hampshire in the court of King Charles II.